jonnor/ESC-CNN-microcontroller/braindump.md

 trains to 62% val_acc with 0.0001 learning rate.
 Does not look to overfit, but still only did 55% on testset.
 A lot of misclassifications into children_playing

+!!!
+DenseNet models faile to validate in STM32CubeMXAI.
+No explanation why

 #### Validation.